We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Pros: dual-sided pedals, heart rate monitor, silent ride

 While it doesn’t have an integrated tablet, the bike is equipped with a device holder and offers Bluetooth capabilities, allowing you to stream hundreds of workouts from popular apps such as Peloton, Apple Fitness+, and Zwift.
+It also comes with a free 1-year membership to the JRNY app.

-The bike also offers 100 levels of magnetic resistance and an LCD console for monitoring performance metrics, including your time, distance, and calories burned.
+The bike offers 100 levels of magnetic resistance and an LCD console for monitoring performance metrics, including your time, distance, and calories burned.

 Plus, its dual-sided pedals allow you to use either SPD clips or your regular athletic shoes.